What Is a Noun Clause?

 Clauses: Nominal or Adverbial?

-Identifying the types of dependent clauses from each other can be somehow confusing.
-One way to identify if a clause is adverbial or nominal is to ask these questions about the clause:
+Identifying the different types of dependent clauses can be confusing, but one way to distinguish between adverbial and nominal clauses is to ask the following questions about the clause:

-- Ask If the clause answers the questions, 'who?' or 'what?,' then it is a noun clause.
+- If the clause answers the questions, 'who?' or 'what?,' then it is a noun clause.

 - If the clause answers the questions: 'where?,' 'how?,' 'when?,' or 'why?,' then it is an adverbial clause.